samanthashain/Mail-Merge-for-Salesforce-Nonprofit-Cloud/README.md

 ## Definitions
 - Conga Composer is a paid, third party application that is primarily used with the Salesforce platform
+- Other common applications (all paid) include Apsona, Nintex (fka Drawloop), SDocs, Form Titan, etc.  This repo currently focuses on Conga Composer, but could eventually expand to other platforms.
 - A "Solution" is a bundle of directions that feeds data, templates, and preferences into Conga Composer to execute a mail merge download
 - Mail Merge is a technology feature that takes a template and replaces certain fields with data points in a batch operation.
 Therefore, you can take a spreadsheet of names and addresses, and a template for a Letter, and print one letter customized for each person in the spreadsheet in one operation.